USTC-JialunPeng/Diverse-Structure-Inpainting/README.md

 ```

 ## Datasets
 * [CelebA-HQ](https://github.com/tkarras/progressive_growing_of_gans): the high-resolution face images from Growing GANs.
-24183 for training, 2993 images for validation and 2824 images for testing.
+24183 images for training, 2993 images for validation and 2824 images for testing.
 * [Places2](http://places2.csail.mit.edu/): the challenge data from 365 scene categories.
 8 Million images for training, 36K images for validation and 328K images for testing.
 * [ImageNet](http://www.image-net.org/): the data from 1000 natural categories.
 1 Million images for training and 50K images for validation.